WSWhitehouse/Unity-Raymarching/Docs/README.md

 # Raymarching
 Render procedual 3D & 4D objects through Signed Distance Fields (SDFs) using the Raymarching rendering technique in Unity's Universal Render Pipeline (URP).

 See the [[GettingStarted]] page for more information on getting set up in Untiy.
+These docs are designed to be read using Obsidian - see [[README#Software]] below.

 # Software
 ##### Unity Engine
-Minimum version: [2021.2.0](https://unity3d.com/unity/whats-new/2021.2.0) or above (although other versions are untested)
+Minimum version: [2021.2.0](https://unity3d.com/unity/whats-new/2021.2.0) or above (other versions are untested)

-Requires the Universal Render Pipeline (version: 12.1.1 or above) package
+Requires the Universal Render Pipeline package - version: 12.0.0 or above.
+Any links to external Unity documentation will link to that version of the docs.

 ##### Obsidian
 This is used to read the docs, it is not a requirement.
 Download available on their website: https://obsidian.md/